Gaining Scale Invariance in UAV Bird's Eye View Object Detection by Adaptive Resizing: Experiments

 \subsection{Results on the complete UAVDT data set}

+To also introduce a model that works on a full UAV data set, we use a multi-domain approach in the style of \cite{kiefer2021leveraging}.
+More explicitly, we use the meta-data supplied by the UAV to distinguish between bird's eye view images and non-bird's eye view.
+During inference, we use the Adaptive Resizer model on the BEV images and a baseline model on all other images.
+Both are loaded before inference and available in GPU memory, so there is little overhead added and no drop in inference time for each of the models.
+To achieve the results reported in Table \ref{tab:expertAdaptive} on UAVDT we use the models from Table \ref{tab:resultsTwoStage} for the two-stage detector experiments.
+For the experiments with EfficientDet--$D0$ we use the model without FPN from Section \ref{subsec:fast_detector} and the baseline from Table \ref{tab:resultsOneStage}.

-To also introduce an object detector that works on a full UAV data set, we use an ensemble of an Adaptive Resizer model (on the BEV portion) and a baseline model (on the rest).
-With the models from section \ref{subsec:birdview} and Table \ref{tab:resultsTwoStage} we achieve the results reported in Table \ref{tab:expertAdaptive} on UAVDT.
-We observe that both models improve by circa $3$ AP points.
-We note that we are en par with \cite{Perreault2020}, also achieving $52.8$ AP$^{70}$.
-They are (to the best of our knowledge) state-of-the-art on UAVDT.
+\makeatletter \@captype{figure} \makeatother {Schematic drawing of an EfficientDet--$D0$.
+Starting from the image, the backbone-network extracts feature maps $F3,F4,F5$ (gold).
+Then these are input to the feature pyramid network $P3-P7$ (red) and afterwards handed to the heads (anthracite).
+These perform classification and regression.
+The object detector without FPN from Section \ref{subsec:fast_detector} is encircled with the dashed line.} We observe that both models improve by circa $3$ AP points.
+Note that we are en par with \cite{Perreault2020}, also achieving $52.8$ AP$^{70}$.
+They give, to the best of our knowledge, the state-of-the-art detector on UAVDT.
 However, they employ a vastly more complicated method which needs short video sequences to perform well.